Our Privacy Policy

 4. IT software providers.

-B.6.
+B.4.
 It is not necessary for data to be shared with other countries.
-The exception to this will be international trips that the school organises, should this be envisaged for you, you will be contacted for your consent, the consent will be limited in time and content if it is required.
+The exception to this will be international trips that the school organises, should this be envisaged for you, you will be contacted for your consent.

-B.10.
-We will obtain the data the school requires from you, should we need data from other sources we will contact you.
-We see the provision of personal data as necessary to properly manage your time at West Buckland School and for the school to fulfil its obligations to you.
-There is no automated decision making or profiling involved handling this data.
+B.8.
+We will obtain the data the school requires either directly from you or from other legitimate sources.
+We see the provision of personal data as necessary to properly admit you child to the school and for the school to fulfil its contractual obligations.
+There is no automated decision making or profiling involved in this processing.

 Annex C